 No. Keys that are not completed do not show up in the API and thus the site doesn't have visibility into their existence.

-For these top 100 Mythic logs, the site takes the lower bound of a 95% confidence interval again, and then, for the overall raid tier list, averages it across all bosses.
+For these top 500 Mythic logs, the site takes the lower bound of a 95% confidence interval again of the top 100 parses for each spec, on each encounter, and then, for the overall raid tier list, averages it across all bosses.

 Note that some specs may have very few or no Mythic logs on certain bosses.
 These specs effectively get a "0" for those bosses, potentially resulting in their overall raid tier list ranking dropping.